Barra da Tijuca

 Barra da Tijuca is the youngest neighborhood in Rio de Janeiro

-Barra da Tijuca or simply known as Barra is the youngest neighborhood in Rio de Janeiro which was developed around 30 years ago.
+Barra da Tijuca or simply known as Barra is the youngest neighborhood in Rio de Janeiro.
 This neighborhood is famous for its Barra Shopping Mall which houses over 700 stores and restaurants and its 17 km long sandy beach.
 Barra is home to many luxury condominiums and large office complexes, making it an emerging spot for the rich and affluent.
 The neighborhood is also known for its American influenced lifestyle.
 Surfing, kite surfing and body surfing are popular sports here.
-It is one of the richest neighborhoods and is known for its public and private safety largely due to the lack of ghettos in the area.
-This region also is well frequented by business travelers as it is close to several convention centers.

 Barra da Tijuca was originally a huge beach with typical sandbanks unsuitable for agriculture and therefore remained isolated until the 20th century.
 In 1900, Remedial Territorial Agriculture and SA acquired the land and began to develop it.
 The region began to grow steadily over time with emphasis on its infrastructure.
 The Lagoa Barra highway further contributed to its swift development.
 The Yellow Line which connected Barra to Galeão International Airport completed the urbanization of the area, which resulted in an influx of residents from all around the neighborhoods.